FreePYQ logoFreePYQ

 Explanation:

 The pattern involves alternating letter and number sequences.
 Letters decrease by 2 in the alphabet (K, J, I, H, G), and numbers increase by 12 (29, 41, 53, 65, 77).
-Applying this, the next letter cluster is GK77, making option A correct.
+Applying this, the next letter cluster is GK77, so option A is correct.
 Other options deviate from the established alphabetical or numerical progression.

 Question 47